 Jesus sends out prophets, wise men, and scribes

 Who has power and authority to send prophets to the people of God but God himself?
 The bible says it is God.
 God prepares each prophet, equips him with a message, and calls him.
-For example, Jeremiah writes: “Then the word of the LORD came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations…..Then the LORD put forth his hand, and touched my mouth.
+For example, Jeremiah writes: “Then the word of the LORD came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth from the womb I sanctified thee, and I ordained thee a prophet unto the nations…..Then the LORD put forth his hand, and touched my mouth.
 And the LORD said unto me, Behold, I have put my words in thy mouth.
-See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant”(Jer 1:5, 9).
+See, I have set thee this day over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build and to plant”(Jer 1:5, 9).

 Isaiah also describes the moment that God called and ordained him to be a prophet.
 After seeing God in a vision, he cried, “Woe is me! for I am undone; because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the LORD of hosts”.
-God then sends a seraph (no less!) to prepare him for his great task (6:6-7), and told Isaiah, “Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive it not.
-Make the heart of the people fat, and make their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and convert , and be healed” (Isa 6:5, 9-10).
+God then sends a seraph (no less!) to prepare him for his great task (6:5-7), and told Isaiah, “Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.
+Make the heart of this people fat, and their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and convert, and be healed” (Isa 6:5, 9-10).